 3. Ask for Help When You Need It

 We can’t plan for everything, and sometimes problems can appear from nowhere.
 For example, if your boiler, car, or washing machine breaks down, you will need to get it sorted as soon as possible.
 This is when you might apply for a short terms loan which would provide you with the quick cash you need to solve the problem.
-You can then pay the money back over a pre-agreed period of time to spread the cost.
+After you get one of the fix and flip loans you can then pay the money back over a pre-agreed period of time to spread the cost of the Personal Loan Providers.
 Make sure that you can realistically afford the repayments and always make them on time to avoid damaging your credit score.

 4. Find Flexible Part-time Work